openvinotoolkit/openvino/docs/ops/matrix/Einsum_7.md

 **Detailed description**: *Einsum* can represent many common multidimensional linear algebraic tensor operations: matrix multiplication;
 inner (or dot), outer and cross products; transpose; trace and diagonal extraction.
-Also, the single *Einsum* operation can express complex combination of these common linear algebraic tensor operations on multiple operands, for example, a dot product of a diagonal, extracted from a tensor with shape [5, 5], and 5D vector is performed by single Einsum operation.
+Also, a single *Einsum* operation can express complex combination of these common linear algebraic tensor operations on multiple operands, for example, a dot product of a diagonal, extracted from a tensor with shape [5, 5], and 5D vector is performed by single Einsum operation.
 The Einstein summation convention on input tensors is defined by `equation`, which is a mandatory attribute of *Einsum* operation.
 The format of `equation` is described below.